 It’s true Apple could have waited another year and release the iPhone 5C only when it would have been actually cheap.
 But Apple had to update their software so this has been an opportunity to design software and hardware in unison, and the hardware is the iPhone 5C, not iPhone 5S. iOS 7 looks cool and fresh because with the iPhone 5C it’s set to attract the younger customers, maybe not today but pretty soon.

 For this reason I think we are gonna see some interesting changes in the market, but maybe we need to have a bit of patience!

-Everyone can agree that Apple does indeed very appealing (sexy) products which are also fairly good in many other ways.
+Everyone can agree that Apple does indeed very appealing (sexy) products which are also fairly good in many other ways, but to be honest with the money you’re paying you could get the best wooden watch and still buy something else.
 Understandably, many people would love to put their hands on one of them but because the direction towards closed and controlled systems Apple has taken, people should think about the consequences that can happen if they all are going to buy them.

 The latest product Apple is about to launch is the iPad, it has been generously defined as a “magical” device, and some people think it will revolutionize the computer world as the iPhone did in the mobile scenario.
 The main reason people think that is because its accessibility, natural interaction and very simplified computer management, basically a super-sized iPhone.
 Unfortunately this simplification hides pretty well other political and economical reasons which limit in many ways what the user could do with a device like that in an open world.